 We are committed to continual investment in our relationship with our colleagues.
-During the year we have provided wellbeing initiatives, hosted a mental health awareness week, introduced a free-to-use wellbeing app, increased levels and lines of communication across the Group, invested in our facilities at our sites such as provision of a Gym.
+Our colleagues wellbeing has been even more of a focus during the past year, whilst people adapted to changing circumstances and working from home situations.
+During the year we have provided wellbeing initiatives, hosted an extensive virtual mental health awareness week, continued to champion the importance of well-being, enabled access to a free-to-use wellbeing app, increased levels and lines of communication across the Group and invested in our facilities at all of our sites to ensure Covid-19 secure working environments, where applicable and possible.
 Internal IT resources have been shaped and improved to encourage even further collaboration, sharing of best practices, engagement and celebration of successes.